John Wick

 John Wick is an American media franchise created by Derek Kolstad.
-It centers on a neo-noir action thriller film series featuring the eponymous character portrayed by Keanu Reeves.
+It centers on a neo-noir action thriller film series directed by Chad Stahelski featuring Keanu Reeves as Wick.
 Wick is a legendary hitman who is reluctantly drawn back into the criminal underworld after retiring.
-The franchise began with the release of John Wick (2014), which was followed by three sequels: Chapter 2 (2017), Chapter 3 – Parabellum (2019), and Chapter 4 (2023).
-Various spin-offs expanded the franchise: the prequel comic book series John Wick: The Book of Rules (2017–2019), the prequel television miniseries The Continental (2023), and the spinoff film Ballerina (2025).
+The franchise began with the release of John Wick: Chapter 1 (2014), which was followed by three sequels: Chapter 2 (2017), Chapter 3 – Parabellum (2019), and Chapter 4 (2023).
+Various spin-offs expanded the franchise: the prequel comic book series John Wick: The Book of Rules (2017–2019), the prequel television miniseries The Continental (2023), and the spin-off film Ballerina (2025).

-The films have received critical acclaim, and have been considered one of the greatest action film series of all time.
+The films have received critical acclaim and have been considered one of the greatest action film series of all time.
 Some critics and publications consider the first film, (Note: Attributed to multiple references:) as well as Chapter 4, as two of the greatest action films ever made.
 The films have earned a collective gross of more than $1 billion worldwide.

-Chad Stahelski, Basil Iwanyk, and Erica Lee serve in oversight roles for the John Wick franchise.
+Stahelski, Basil Iwanyk, and Erica Lee serve in oversight roles for the John Wick franchise.
 87North Productions, Thunder Road Films, and Lionsgate produce the franchise.